What is Jardiance?

 These may include the following:

 - Many prescription manufacturers have coupons that can help reduce your out-of-pocket expenses.
-Often providers’ offices may have these coupons or brochures with more information available to patients.
+Often providers’ offices may have brochures with more information available to patients.

 - Some prescription programs, through health insurance companies, will offer a discount for the member if they order a 90-day supply as opposed to filling a prescription for a 30-day supply.
 You will need to contact your medical prescription company to see if this is an option.